Theactualtwink/Theactualtwink/README.md

 ★📎 {} .. ask prns

-☆💬。・Mainly on ponytown, roblox (Walmartsharkz), crk
+☆💬。・Mainly on ponytown, roblox (Walmartsharkz), if not online prolly doing basketball or omori

 ★‧₊˚ ☁️⋅ existing in life, idk what to really say in this.